Extract from the letters of Witcher Rilandrus of Lettenhove, Griffin School, to Witcher Vesemir of Kaer Morhen, Wolf School, Summer of 1229:

 Geralt’s eyes widen a little.

 “There might be some side effects, but it’s broken,” he says tightly, looking at the silver sheen to Jaskier’s tongue.
 The signet ring has disappeared from his mouth.
-He is now very literally silver tongued, and Geralt shudders to think what he’s going to do with the sheer amount of power a name like that will bestow on him.
+He is now very literally silver tongued, and Geralt shudders to think what he’s going to do with the sheer amount of power a name like that will bestow upon him.

 “Oh,” Jaskier says faintly.
 “Alright then.
 That’s fine.
 He’s gone, isn’t he?
 I didn’t dream that?”